 Holdman Studios has been designing since 1988.
 We have been commissioned world wide to design and create various projects in glass, each unique in its own style and design.
-Many projects have been done for commercial building, private residences, religious institutions and public art projects.
+Many projects have been done for commercial buildings, private residences, religious institutions and public art projects.

 These endeavors have ranged in art glass consisting of carved, leaded, hand painted, slumped and fused glass.
-These undertaking have been as large as over 5,000 square feet consisting of over 40,000 individual pieces of glass hand soldered together.
+These undertakings have been as large as over 5,000 square feet consisting of over 40,000 individual pieces of glass hand soldered together.
 Public project commissions have been from $40,000 up to a million.
 Other projects have ranged from $5,000 to $560,000.
 Holdman Studios artwork has been showcased in many National and International magazines and newspapers including the Ensign, USA Today and New York Times.
 The studio’s glass hangs in all 50 states and countless countries world wide.

 Under the supervision of Tom Holdman, the Holdman Studios team of artists designs every art glass window from scratch.